deficollective/defiscan/src/content/protocols/rocket-pool.md

 While governance mechanisms have been implemented to mitigate risks from malicious upgrades or parameter changes, certain aspects of control remain centralized.
 As such, we can find 4 different entities that have rights over different parts of the protocol:

-1. **Oracle DAO (oDAO)**: The oracle DAO consists of **selected Rocket Pool members** whose incentives are closely aligned with Rocket Pool’s vision and who possess specific rights over protocol operations.
-These include:
+1. **Oracle DAO (oDAO)**: The oracle DAO is composed of **selected Rocket Pool members**, including Ethereum community contributors and teams such as Consensys, Nimbus, Lighthouse and Gitcoin, whose incentives are closely aligned with Rocket Pool's vision.
+These members possess specific rights over protocol operations, including:

     - _On-chain responsibilities_: **Voting on and executing contract upgrades**.
 Adjusting key protocol parameters.
     - _Off-chain duties_: Automated actions related to routine Rocket Pool operations (e.g., constructing the rewards Merkle tree at the end of each rewards period and uploading it to IPFS).
 These actions must be pushed on-chain periodically.